 As part of their standards, training organisations are required to adhere to principles of access and equity which include provision of support services (e.g. support for those with language, literacy and numeracy difficulties).

-The apprentice, trainee or employer should talk to their training organisation about assistance.
-When the apprenticeship or traineeship is school-based, any learning difficulties should have already been discussed as part of the student's senior education and training (SET) planning process.
+You or your employer should talk to your training organisation about assistance.
+When the apprenticeship or traineeship is school-based, any learning difficulties should have already been discussed as part of your senior education and training (SET) planning process.

 Training organisations should provide information to schools about the underpinning language, literacy and numeracy (LLN) skills that are required for successful participation in school-based apprenticeship and traineeship qualifications.

 Schools have a responsibility to provide students with English/literacy and maths/numeracy as part of their school curriculum.
-Schools need to ensure that the school-based learning supports students to acquire the necessary literacy and numeracy skills to equip them for their future.
+Your school needs to ensure that the school-based learning supports you to acquire the necessary literacy and numeracy skills to equip you for your future.

 Learning support for school-based apprentices and trainees is a shared responsibility between the training organisation and the school.
 For more information, contact the training organisation or the school.

-As well as providing advice and assistance with the everyday issues of apprenticeships and traineeships, the department recognises the need to support apprentices, trainees, employers and training organisations when more serious concerns arise.
+As well as providing advice and assistance with the everyday issues of apprenticeships and traineeships, we recognise the need to support apprentices, trainees, employers and training organisations when more serious concerns arise.

 Fair treatment in the workplace

-Apprentices and trainees should be treated the same as any other employee and it is important that all parties know what is and isn't acceptable - or fair - in regards to the treatment and behaviours that can go in workplaces.
-The ATIS-004 Assistance and support information sheet provides further details.
+As an apprentice or trainee, you should be treated the same as any other employee.
+It is important that all parties know what is and isn't acceptable—or fair—in regards to the treatment and behaviours that is appropriate in the workplace.
+The ATIS-004 Assistance and support information sheet provides details of unfair treatment.

-Apprentices and trainees who feel they are being treated unfairly in the workplace should take action as soon as possible.
+If you are being treated unfairly in the workplace you should take action as soon as possible.
 This may be difficult, but will provide the best chance to work through the problem.
-Contact the AASN provider or Apprenticeships Info on 1800 210 210 for assistance.
+Contact your AASN provider or Apprenticeships Info on 1800 210 210 for assistance.